 Author: Mark Barnes

-Mark Barnes is a Hanoi based freelance business journalist.
+Mark Barnes is a Vietnam based freelance business journalist.
 He has a Bachelors Degree in Journalism from RMIT and a Masters of International Relations from the University of Melbourne.
 He writes broadly about the business environment in Vietnam and is available to write feature articles, market research and business intelligence reports, as well as consult on the intricacies of doing business in Vietnam.

 Read More »